dlang/DIPs/DIPs/DIP1xxx-rval_to_ref.md

 ```
 The lifetime of `__gun_temp0` is satisfactory for any conceivable calling construction.

-This is particularly useful when pipeline programming.
-It is common that functions are invoked which create and return a range which is then used in a pipeline operation:
+This is particularly useful in pipeline programming.
+It is common that functions are invoked to create and return a range which is then used in a pipeline operation:
 ```d
 MyRange makeRange();
 MyRange transform(MyRange r, int x);

 auto results = makeRange().transform(10).array;
 ```
-But if the transform receives a range by `ref`, the pipeline syntax breaks down:
+If the transform receives a range by `ref`, the pipeline syntax breaks down:
 ```d
 MyRange makeRange();
 ref MyRange mutatingTransform(return ref MyRange r, int x);